 WE WILL DO THESE WHEN WE CAN.
 HOPEFULLY IN JUNE.
 COME BACK AND CHECK

-And another thing – because young people are having such a grim time with their education I thought it would be great to make some places available for them to join in – to help them with their school exams in art.
+Because young people are having such a grim time with their education, I plan to make some places available for them to join in for free – to help them with their school exams in art.
 If you know anyone that fits that bill (school age only) tell them to subscribe too!

 WHY ARE THE DATES NOT SET YET?